& 4 simple swaps

 Switching to organic cotton is essential if we want a sustainable future for our planet.
 For a healthier body, a healthier community, and a healthier planet – here are 4 swaps to help you incorporate organic cotton into your daily life.

 From our t-shirts and jeans to underwear and socks, you’d be hard pressed to find a wardrobe without cotton in it.
 It’s a clothing staple.
 Admittedly, opting for organic cotton can be limited and expensive, so why not choose the next best option and buy second hand to make your wardrobe sustainable ?

 Personal care products

 In addition to clothes, cotton-based personal care products can have a deeply intimate impact on our body’s health.
 Whether it’s menstrual care products such as tampons and pads, or personal care cotton swabs and balls, makeup remover and other wipes, and more – these types of items are easily forgotten about!
 Often times organic cotton clothes can be more expensive.
-But feminine care products, like Natracare, don’t have to break the bank, they can be a more accessible switch to make.
+But period products, like Natracare, don’t have to break the bank, they can be a more accessible switch to make.

 We spend roughly one-third of our lives sleeping – that means one third of our lives face-to-face on pillows and one third of our lives up close and personal with cotton.
 Get better sleep and opt for 100% organic cotton bedding to reduce your exposure to nasty chemicals like pesticides and to make a more sustainable choice for the planet.

-Primarily made from cotton, diapers and wipes come in direct cotton with our little one’s skin day and night.
+Primarily made from cotton, diapers and wipes come in direct contact with our little one’s skin day and night.
 As their immune systems develop, it’s important to protect their sensitive skin and bodies by avoiding chemicals in conventional products where possible.
 Baby wipes, specifically, are often made from a blend of plastic and cotton – even when labeled organic or natural.
 We’re proud here at Natracare that our baby wipes (and all of our wipes) are made with a 100% organic cotton cloth.

 By purchasing organic cotton items and supporting purpose-driven companies, we can continue to shift the demand for better products and a cleaner future.